Algebraic Priors for Approximately Equivariant Networks: Main experiments

 \subsection{DDMNIST experiments}

 \paragraph{Data preparation.} We follow closely the setup of the originators Veefkind and Cesa~\cite{Veefkind2024}.
-To generate this dataset, pairs of MNIST 28x28 images are chosen uniformly at random, and independently augmented according to the corresponding group action for $G\in\{C_4, D_1, D_4\}$ as per Table \ref{tab:ddmnist-groups}.
+To generate this dataset, pairs of MNIST 28x28 images are chosen uniformly at random, and independently augmented according to the corresponding group action for $G\in\{C_4, C_2, D_4\}$ as per Table \ref{tab:ddmnist-groups}.
 We give an example in Figure~\ref{fig:ddmnist-examples}.
-To ensure comparability of our results with the original paper, for $G \in \{C_4, D_4\}$ we follow their method of introducing interpolation artefacts by rotating each digit image by a random angle $\theta\in[0,2\pi)$, and then rotating it back by $-\theta$; for $G = D_1$ these interpolation artefacts are not added, in line with the original paper.
+To ensure comparability of our results with the original paper, for $G \in \{C_4, D_4\}$ we follow their method of introducing interpolation artefacts by rotating each digit image by a random angle $\theta\in[0,2\pi)$, and then rotating it back by $-\theta$; for $G = C_2$ these interpolation artefacts are not added, in line with the original paper.
 Finally, the two images are concatenated horizontally, and padded so that the final image is $56\times56$.
 In this way, we obtain a dataset of 10,000 images with labels in the set $\{(0,0), (0,1), \ldots,(9,9)\}$.

 \paragraph{Architecture.} We use the same CNN architecture as in Veefkind and Cesa~\cite{Veefkind2024}, except that the final convolutional layer has an increased number of filters, from 48 to 66.
 We make this change so that we can fit a copy of the regular representation of $D_4\times D_4$.
 To ensure a fair comparison, the results reported in Table \ref{tab:ddmnist}, including those for SCNN, RPP, etc, are those obtained with the increased number of filters, which we found marginally improved performance.
-The CNN architecture used is as follows:
+Furthermore, we use a different learning rate for the CNN model, as we found that this increased performance and ensured a more meaningful baseline comparison.
+The CNN architectural details can be found on the provided repository.

 \paragraph{Hyperparameters.} We report the hyperparameters used for the CNN and our model for the DDMNIST experiments in Table \ref{tab:ddmnist-hparams}.
 These hyperparameters were chosen after a grid search with the following values: learning rate~$\in \{0.001, 0.005, 0.0001, 0.0005, 0.00001, 0.00005\}$, and equivariance coupling strength $\lambda \in \{0.5, 1, 1.5, 2\}$.
 All other hyperparameters match those used by Veefkind and Cesa.